 Delicious on it’s own, I like to serve garlic fennel roast rack of lamb with a classic bearnaise sauce.
 The anise flavor present in both the tarragon and fennel makes bearnaise an ideal compliment.
 My favorite recipe is the Foolproof Bearnaise from Serious Eats.
 Similar to hollandaise sauce, a bearnaise is a fat in water emulsion that can’t be made in advance or reheated.
 So, there are plenty of recipes for fake bearnaise floating around.
 If you have to fake it, check out the Faux Bearnaise Sauce by The Smoking Meat Forums.

 For a classic menu try this roast rack of lamb with screaming skillet green beans, roasted heirloom carrots, and garlic mashed potatoes.
 For something a little more fun try it with polenta and balsamic brussels sprouts.
+Or browse all of my Christmas or Easter recipes.

 If you like this recipe please give it a five star rating!